Sardar Ahmad Chishti: Rulings

 According to one fatwa, a person must wear clothes that cover the parts of the body which must be concealed according to Shari’ah.
 It is recommended to wear clothes for adornment and to express the blessings of God which he has granted.

 Death and shrine

-Sardar Ahmad died on 29 December 1962 (1 Sha'ban 1382 AH), and his shrine is in Sunni Rizvi Jamia Masjid Faisalabad city.
+Sardar Ahmad Chishti died on 29 December 1962 (1 Sha'ban 1382 AH).
+His shrine is in Sunni Rizvi Jamia Masjid, Faisalabad city, Pakistan.